-Business activities are the main reason foreign tourists visit Bogota, which reasserts the city's promience as a Latin American business hub.
+Business activities are the main reason foreign tourists visit Bogota, which reasserts the city's prominence as a Latin American business hub.

-Attesting to the ingenuity and creativity of Bogota’s residents, visitors of the city can enjoy a widespread offering of culture, nature, gastronomical, party, and shopping activities.
+Attesting to the ingenuity and creativity of Bogota’s residents, visitors of the city can enjoy a wide offering of culture, nature, gastronomical, party, and shopping activities.

 Find the next information about tourism:

 Bogota is a hub for events and offers international-class venues.
 According to the latest ranking of the International Congress and Convention Association (ICCA), the city is the first destination in the country and the seventh in Latin America in business tourism, after hosting 50 international events (38% of the total in Colombia).

 The city offers 195 spaces to hold meetings, including 65 venues for conventions, such as Corferias, which serve as a platform for close to 50 international fairs and trade shows, such as:

 - Salón Internacional de Electrónica y Car Audio (International Electronics and Car Audio Show).

 - Vitrina Turística - ANATO (ANATO - Tourism Showcase).

 - Footwear and Leather Show.